 - Should you consider paying for a Managed Account?

 - What happens to a Business Bank Account?

 Thinking about going bankrupt?
 Give us a call on 0800 077 6180 or complete the form below to speak to one of our experts

-Can I keep the account I already have if I go Bankrupt?
+Can I keep the Bank Account I have already if I go Bankrupt?

-Generally speaking when you declare yourself bankrupt you will need to open a new bank account.
-The accounts that you have been using up until the date of your bankruptcy will usually be frozen particularly if you owe them money or you have any savings accounts.
+If you go bankrupt you will often need to open a new bank account.
+This is because there is a risk that the account you have been using up until the date of your bankruptcy will be frozen or even closed.
+This can happen whether you owe the bank money or not.

-If you have an account with no overdraft facility you may be able to keep using it.
-However, you should check with the bank first that they would be happy to keep the account open for you.
-Your bank may prefer you move you on to a simple account called a card cash account.
+If you have a simple account with no overdraft facility you may be able to keep using it.
+However you should check with the bank first.
+If they are unsure it is always best to open a new account.